 codeflash --file path/to/your/file.py --function function_name

-# Or if want to optimize only locally without creating a PR
+# Or optimize locally without creating a PR

 codeflash --file path/to/your/file.py --function function_name --no-pr